SlicerProstate/SliceTracker/README.md

-# Registration
+# SliceTracker

 ### Intro

-EasyReg is a 3D Slicer (see http://slicer.org) module that facilitates registration of pre- and intraprocedural MR prostate volumes.
+SliceTracker is a 3D Slicer (see http://slicer.org) module that facilitates registration of pre- and intraprocedural MR prostate volumes.

 ### Functionality